 Twitter @epilepsymidwife

 GOV.UK alert: women taking sodium valproate or valproic acid.
 The brand names are Epilim, Epilim Chrono, Epilim Chronosphere, Episenta, Epival, Depakote, Convulex, Kentlim, Syonell, Valpal & Belvo.
-Click valproate patient booklet There is specific information for girls and young women taking sodium valproate, click: Medicines for children.
+Click Patient valproate booklet There is specific information for girls and young women taking sodium valproate, click: Medicines for children

 Please obtain accurate information and advice from your GP, epilepsy specialist doctor or nurse before making any changes to your epilepsy medicines.
 This is important as untreated epilepsy can lead to increased risk of serious harm from uncontrolled seizures.
-To reduce unplanned pregnancy risk, click NHS guide link:Long acting reversible contraception
+To reduce unplanned pregnancy risk, click NHS guide link: contraception

 Epilepsy is a serious neurological disease in which unprovoked, unpredictable seizures occur as a result of sudden bursts of excessive electrical activity in the brain.